madjyc/StoryboardMapper/README.md

 * Set the number of columns in the distribute grid before clicking on <kbd>Edit > Distribute Grid</kbd>!
 * Clicking on the menu <kbd>Select > Select Before</kbd> selects all frames upstream to the selected frame.
 For <kbd>Select After</kbd>, <kbd>Select Connected</kbd> and <kbd>Select Graph</kbd>, well you get the idea.
 * If needed, you can change the background color of all frames' images by clicking on the <kbd>colorpicker</kbd> button (black by default) at the top of the window.
+* Select a frame, then <kbd>File > Export to Video</kbd> to export the sequence as an MP4 video from that frame.
+You need to install FFMpeg properly to get access to this operation (see above).
 * To add a comment box, click on the <kbd>#</kbd> button at the top of the window.
 Resize the comment box by dragging its bottom-right corner.
 Click on empy space inside the comment box, then type some text.
 You've made yourself a comment box.
 * Change the color of a comment box by clicking on its <kbd>colorpicker</kbd> button.
 * Add up to 6 icons to the comment box by clicking on its top-left <kbd>light bulb</kbd> button.
 Remove them by clicking on its top-left <kbd>trash can</kbd> button.